Table of Contents

 Are you planning to renovate a bathroom or create a new one as part of a home building project?
-When it comes to bathrooms there are many chances to mess up in ways that aren’t obvious until it’s too late, but just a few that would qualify as “best practices”.
-Abundant moisture, lots of traffic and small floor areas mean that new bathroom installations often age poorly if you don’t have the correct-but-hidden features in place.
-And by hidden features I mean more than just systems that waterproof things from behind the scenes, as important as these are.
-Whatever you do, remember the four details you’ll find here and put them into practice.
-They’ll make all the difference.
+When it comes to bathrooms there are many chances to mess up in ways that aren’t obvious until it’s too late.
+Abundant moisture, lots of traffic and small floor areas mean that new bathroom installations often age poorly if you don’t have the correct hidden features in place.
+And by hidden features I mostly mean systems that waterproof things from behind the scenes.
+Whatever you do, remember the four details you’ll find here.
+They make all the difference.

 - Video watch time = 3 minutes